tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

 | **Cost Model** | Per-row pricing | Self-managed overhead | Platform efficiency |
 | **Governance** | Vendor-specific | DIY integration | Native DataOS policies |

-**The Nilus advantage:** Rather than forcing trade-offs between performance, flexibility, and operational maturity, Nilus combines all three through its converged platform approach—one tool for batch, CDC, and streaming ingestion with enterprise-grade observability built in.
+**The Nilus advantage:** Rather than forcing trade-offs between performance, flexibility, and operational maturity, Nilus combines all three through its converged platform approach - one tool for batch, CDC, and streaming ingestion with enterprise-grade observability built in.

 The landscape is moving fast.
 [Cloudflare's JetFlow](https://blog.cloudflare.com/building-jetflow-a-framework-for-flexible-performant-data-pipelines-at-cloudflare/) reports more than a hundred‑fold efficiency improvements and multi‑million rows per second per database connection, cutting a 19‑billion‑row job from roughly 48 hours/300 GB RAM to roughly 5.5 hours/4 GB RAM.
-That trajectory signals where the space is headed—and why high‑performance ingestion will matter even more for Gen‑AI use cases that demand fresh, rich context across domains.
+That trajectory signals where the space is headed - and why high‑performance ingestion will matter even more for Gen‑AI use cases that demand fresh, rich context across domains.

 If you're looking for a Converged Data Platform, or want ingestion that keeps up with your ambitions, Nilus on DataOS is ready.